philwilkinson40/Micropython_course/PITCHME.md

 - a timer
 - a pin state change

-can occur while the system is in idle
+can occur while the system is in idle/sleep

 ---

 ```python